japesh-sikri/SpaceX/README.md

-# Kudosware Assignment
+# Assignment

 Heroku Link: https://spacex-kudosware-assignment.herokuapp.com/

-### Important Note!!
-The image links provided by the api have been banned in India by the government.
-So you will need to enable a vpn to view the images.

 ## About the assignment

-I have created the required app as best I can in the given time frame.
+I have replicated the app required as best I can.

 I have used axios for api calls: